-AFFECTIVE BEHAVIOR EVALUATION
+AFFECTIVE BEHAVIOR EVALUATIONS

-Each student will be evaluated by the DCE once at end of the semester using the DataArc Affective behavior evaluation form.
-The student will also be evaluated once from program faculty/clinical instructors.
-Conferences will be scheduled with the DCE at the end of the semester to review the student's progress and standing.
-The grade is determined by:
+Each student will be evaluated by the DCE once during the semester using the DataArc Affective behavior evaluation form.
+The student will also be evaluated two other times from program faculty/clinical instructors.
+Conferences may be scheduled with the DCE to review the student's progress and standing.
+The student will receive 3 grades for affective behavior evaluations.
+The grades are determined by:

+'''

-Average of 4.7-5.0 in all categories= 100% Average of 4.0-4.6 in all categories= 90% Average of 3.5-3.9 in all categories= 83% Average of 3.0-3.4 in all categories= 75% Average of < 3.0 in all categories= 50%
+Average of 4.7-5.0 in all categories= 100%

+Average of 4.0-4.6 in all categories= 90%

+Average of 3.5-3.9 in all categories= 83%

+Average of 3.0-3.4 in all categories= 75%

+Average of < 3.0 in all categories= 50%

+'''